BillPepsiOfPepsiCo/CryptJournal/README.md

 ============

 This app depends on [ControlsFX](http://fxexperience.com/controlsfx/), [Jasypt](http://http://www.jasypt.org/),
 and my own commons library, [Easel](https://github.com/DoktuhParadox/Easel).
-None of these have to be downloaded for the binary to work.
+None of these have to be downloaded for the binary to work (duh).